zagrebmukerjee/ZagrebClassNotes/Polsci Notes/PLSC 518 Game Theory/Game Theory II - Equilibrium.md

 Define $b(\sigma) = [b_1(\sigma_{-1}), \ldots, b_N(\sigma_{-N})]$.
 This is the best response for each player conditional on others playing $\sigma$ (some vector).
 Then $\sigma^*$ is an MSNE if $\sigma^* \in b(\sigma^*)$.
 This is a <font color=gree>fixed point</font> (a point that some function maps to itself)

 Simplex is closed, bounded, convex.
-We can let $K \to \infty$ without too much difficulty.

 Key question.
 Is $b_i(\sigma_{-i})$ a function?
 We have frequently had best-response correspondences.